fscs/prototool/README.md

   -f, --force               Force creation, even if a file already exist
-      --to-clipboard        Generate the protokoll into the system clipboard --from-clipboard      Load the protokoll content from the system clipboard --from-pad <PAD_URL>  Load the protokoll content from a hedgedoc note -h, --help                Print help
+      --to-clipboard        Generate the protokoll into the system clipboard --from-clipboard      Load the protokoll content from the system clipboard --to-pad              Copies the protokolls content into the system clipboard and opens an appropriate pad url in the webbrowser
+      --from-pad <PAD_URL>  Load the protokoll content from a hedgedoc note -h, --help                Print help